Neurodharma: Brain Science and Spirituality

-Rick Hanson, PhD is a psychologist and a New York Times best-selling author of multiple books, including Resilient: How to Grow an Unshakable Core of Calm, Strength, and Happiness, and Hardwiring Happiness: The New Brain Science of Contentment, Calm, and Confidence and a Senior Fellow of the Greater Good Science Center at UC Berkeley.
-In his new book Neurodharma: New Science, Ancient Wisdom, and Seven Practices of the Highest Happiness, a follow up to his book Buddha's Brain: The Practical Neuroscience of Happiness, Love and Wisdom, Hanson shares seven practices for creating the neural circuitry necessary for peace and contentment.
+Rick Hanson, PhD, is a psychologist, a New York Times bestselling author of multiple books, and a Senior Fellow of the Greater Good Science Center at UC Berkeley.
+In his new book, Neurodharma: New Science, Ancient Wisdom, and Seven Practices of the Highest Happiness, Hanson shares seven practices for creating the neural circuitry necessary for peace and contentment.

 S&H: You mention you first encountered awareness practices decades ago.
 Can you share where and how you first discovered them?

 Rick Hanson: I grew up in a casually Methodist home in the suburbs of Los Angeles, where I doubt that the word “meditation” was ever spoken.
 But I went to UCLA in the early 1970’s when the human potential movement was in full flood, and I enthusiastically jumped into it.
 This led to studying the Eastern spiritual traditions, especially Buddhism, which immediately rang true to me and touched my heart.
 I began meditating in 1974, and over the years (gulp, decades!), my practice has become more disciplined and continuous ... though, it’s still a work in progress.

 For me, there has been a weaving together of practices and perspectives from meditation, clinical psychology, the Buddha’s penetrating analysis of suffering and happiness, and the perennial wisdom from around the world (both spiritual and secular).